eshaan-s18/cse15l-lab-reports/labReport4.md

 <br>
 The `ls` command followed by `<enter>` allowed me to see the files in the `lab7` directory including the `test.sh`, `ListExamples.java`, and `ListExamplesTests.java` files.
 <br>
-The `bash` command followed by `test.sh` followed by `<enter>` allowed me to run the `test.sh` shell file to run the tests in `ListExamplesTests.java` to demonstrate tha they fail as seen by the `Tests run: 2,
+The `bash` command followed by `test.sh` followed by `<enter>` allowed me to run the `test.sh` shell file to run the tests in `ListExamplesTests.java` to demonstrate that they fail as seen by the `Tests run: 2,
 Failures: 1` line of the output

-# Step 7 - Edit the code file to fix the failing test
+## Step 7 - Edit the code file to fix the failing test
 ![4.7.1 Screenshot](4.7.1Screenshot.jpg)
 ![4.7.2 Screenshot](4.7.2Screenshot.jpg)
 ![4.7.3 Screenshot](4.7.3Screenshot.jpg)